 - Waiting for a sunny day to apply.
 Rain will easily wash away the herbicide and the runoff can damage other areas of your lawn.

-- Waiting until mid-morning to apply, after morning dew has evaporated and before the evening cools and brings more moisture back to the ground.
+- Waiting until mid-morning to apply, after the morning dew has evaporated and before the evening cools and brings more moisture back to the ground.

 - Applying to crabgrass when the soil is moist, to help improve root absorption.